dannysteenman/aws-cdk-starterkit/README.md

 ## Features

-- Rapid Setup: Jumpstart your project within minutes by tweaking a [single configuration file](./.projenrc.ts).
+- ⚡ Rapid Setup: Jumpstart your project within minutes by tweaking a [single configuration file](./.projenrc.ts).
 Spend less time on boilerplate and more on building.
-- Multi-Account Flexibility: Ready for enterprises, this starter kit supports multi-account setups right from the start, enabling scalable and segregated cloud environments.
+- 🤹‍♂️ Multi-Account Flexibility: Ready for enterprises, this starter kit supports multi-account setups right from the start, enabling scalable and segregated cloud environments.
-- Automated Deploy Pipelines: Embrace CI/CD with out-of-the-box GitHub Actions workflows, automating your deployment processes for efficiency and reliability.
+- 🤖 Automated Deploy Pipelines: Embrace CI/CD with out-of-the-box GitHub Actions workflows, automating your deployment processes for efficiency and reliability.
-- Project structure: The [project is structured](#project-structure) in a clean and intuitive way that allows you to easily manage your constructs and stacks for this CDK App.
+- 🏗️ Project structure: The [project is structured](#project-structure) in a clean and intuitive way that allows you to easily manage your constructs and stacks for this CDK App.
-- Seamless Security: Leverage OpenID Connect for secure AWS deployments.
+- 🛡️ Seamless Security: Leverage OpenID Connect for secure AWS deployments.
 Authenticate your GitHub Actions workflows directly with AWS, eliminating the need for stored credentials or long-lived secrets.
-- Preconfigured TypeScript Excellence: Hit the ground running with pre-set compiler options in [tsconfig.json](./tsconfig.json), ensuring your code is clean, efficient, and error-free from the start.
+- 🧹 Preconfigured TypeScript Excellence: Hit the ground running with pre-set compiler options in [tsconfig.json](./tsconfig.json), ensuring your code is clean, efficient, and error-free from the start.
-- Best Practice Linting: Adopt coding best practices effortlessly with a pre-configured ESLint setup [.eslintrc.json](./.eslintrc.json), maintaining high code quality and consistency.
+- 📏 Best Practice Linting: Adopt coding best practices effortlessly with a pre-configured ESLint setup [.eslintrc.json](./.eslintrc.json), maintaining high code quality and consistency.
-- Enhanced Pull Requests: Benefit from a built-in, fancy pull request template, making code reviews more structured and informative.
+- 🚀 Enhanced Pull Requests: Benefit from a built-in, fancy pull request template, making code reviews more structured and informative.
-Optimized .gitignore: Start with an optimal .gitignore setup, focusing on what matters by filtering out unnecessary files and folders.

 ## Setup Guide